RaDmAn2222/MachineLearning_DeepLearning/README.md

 ## Contributing

 I welcome contributions to the repository!
 If you have an example that you'd like to add, please fork this repository and submit a pull request.
-I'll review your contribution and merge it if it meets the quality standards.
+I'll review your contribution and merge it if it meets the quality standards.\
+Also, I would appreciate any contribution to the courses and sources that I have mentioned in the repository.

 ## License